jwarz/data-scientists-tools/02_importing_data/01_R/01_importing_data_beginner/readme.md

 Theory.
 Coming soon …

+**1. readxl (2)**

+Next to the path and sheet arguments that we discussed in the previous video,

+**2. read_excel()**

+there are also other arguments you can specify.
+Have a look at the usage of the read_excel function as it appears in the documentation; can you tell the meaning of these arguments? path and sheets have no secrets for you anymore.

+**3. read_excel() - col_names**

+Then, there’s col_names, which can be three things: TRUE, the default, which means what the first row of the Excel sheet contains the column names.
+It can also be FALSE, in which case R comes up with its own names.
+Finally, you can also set it a character vector specifying the column names.
+Excel can contain different data types, such as text, numerics and dates.
+How this converts to R classes is controlled in the col_types argument:

+**4. read_excel() - col_types**

+By default it is NULL, which has R guess the data types of the different columns.
+But you can also manually specify the col_types.
+Suppose you want to import all the columns of the first sheet as text.
+This command will do the trick: The column classes we can see in the printout reveal that indeed, the pop_data variable contains two columns that two are character now, perfect.
+Other keywords to enforce a type are “numeric”, “date” and “blank”. “numeric” and “date” are straightforward, but what about “blank”?

+**5. read_excel() - col_types**

+Well, if you use blank, you’re simply ignoring that column.
+If we adapt the previous call like this: You’ll see that the population column is missing.
+This “blank” keyword can come in handy when you have an Excel file with a lot of columns and you only need some of them in R.

+**6. read_excel() - skip**

+Next, there’s the skip argument.
+It specifies the number of rows in your excel sheet R has to skip before actually importing the data.
+Let’s say the first two rows in the first sheet of cities-dot-xlsx are not necessary for our analysis.
+To ignore them, we can simply set the skip argument to 2 and read_excel will not import these lines. we’ll also have to set the col_names argument, because the first row with the column names is skipped as well. if we try out this code, indeed 2 rows were skipped: the row containing the column names and the first observations.
+That leaves us with the last three observations.
+In readr, there was also the n_max argument, to specify the number of records to read.
+Currently this functionality is not available in readxl, but this might be added in the future.
+The package is still under development as we speak.

+**7. Wrap-up**

+Actually, the excel_sheets and read_excel are the only functions that are available in the readxl package.
+These two functions and the customization possibilities are all you need to get started with your excel data in R. On top of all that, readxl is extremely fast.
+You might have recognized many of the arguments of the readr package of the previous chapter.
+Hadley Wickham made reading data from different data sources pretty consistent.
+This can only make your job of importing data easier, right?

 ## The col_names argument

 Apart from `path` and `sheet`, there are several other arguments you can